Statements attributed by Delhi CM to LG Saxena with regard to SC judgement misleading, fabricated: Official | Politics

 The statements that Chief Minister Arvind Kejriwal attributed to Lieutenant Governor V K Saxena with regard to orders of the Supreme Court and powers as administrator are misleading and twisted to suit a particular agenda, a Raj Niwas official said on Friday.

+The chief minister was also advised not to politicise every issue, the official said.

-Addressing a press conference earlier, Kejriwal alleged that during his meeting with Saxena, he had cited Supreme Court judgements and various provisions of the Constitution but the LG said that he has been referred to as the ''administrator'' and enjoys supreme authority.
+Addressing a press conference, Kejriwal alleged that during his meeting with Saxena, he had cited Supreme Court judgements and various provisions of the Constitution but the LG said he has been referred to as the ''administrator'' and enjoys supreme authority.

+Kejriwal attended his weekly Friday meeting with the lieutenant governor after a gap of several weeks, but it seems that the tussle is likely to intensify.

+In a statement issued in response to the claims made by the Raj Niwas official, the government said: ''We categorically deny every single claim made by the LG office in their statement and note, post the meeting of the CM and the LG.''
+It also accused the lieutenant governor of subversion of the Constitution and law.

 The lieutenant governor also asked the chief minister not to politicise every issue, and underlined that the welfare of people was the prime concern of both.